-During the year the Company successfully raised the equity and debt funding required for the project and continued with the marketing campaign.
-In addition, the conditions precedent under the building contract were satisfied and construction commenced on site during the year.
-At 30 June 2022, 35 apartments were under contract reflecting a gross sales value of approximately \$38.1m.
+During the year the Company progressed the construction of its flagship project and continued with its sales and marketing campaign.
+The project structure was completed in March 2023 and the remaining finishing trades continued to follow behind.
+As at 30 June 2023, 49 apartments were under contract reflecting a gross sales value of approximately \$68.6m (inc. GST).